mohamedfahd12345/mohamedfahd12345/README.md

 </div>

-### <div align="center">I am a Student at the Faculty of Computer and Information Science at Ain Shams University,
+### <div align="center">Hi there I'm Mohamed Fahd👋

 </div>

-- 🔭I'm a backend developer with asp.net core
+- 📖Student at the Faculty of Computer and Information Science at Ain Shams University.

-- 🌱 I have excellent programming and problem-solving skills.
+- 💻 Interested in backend development and database design.

-- ❓ I am passionate about algorithms and data structures and software development
+- ❓ Interested in algorithms, data structures, problem-solving and software development.

 <br/>